Learn / Guides / PM glossary (A-Z)

 What is product-market fit?

-It’s a really simple concept, but it’s difficult to achieve in practice—and a large part of the difficulty comes in being able to truly understand your customers so you can accurately address their needs.
+It’s a really simple concept, but it’s difficult to achieve in practice—and a large part of the difficulty comes in being able to truly understand your current and potential customers so you can accurately address their needs.
 Getting there is a process that involves a lot of research and no small amount of effort from a product team.

-Why is achieving product-market fit important?
+Why is achieving product-market fit important for your business?

 Here’s why it’s worth the product team’s time and effort to achieve product-market fit:

-Strengthening customer-product relationship: to achieve product-market fit, you’ll do user research to understand the psychology behind the customer’s specific needs—and how your product can help solve them.
+Strengthening customer-product relationship: to achieve product-market fit, do user research to understand the psychology behind the customer’s specific needs—and how your product can help solve them.
 Designing a product with this in mind should strengthen the customer's relationship with the final product.

 Growth in the customer base: achieving product-market fit means your product is in a unique position to fulfill a need—and delight customers—which will naturally contribute to a growth in sales.